Akhmami/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

 The `x-modelable="state"` directive tells Alpine: "When someone uses `x-model` or `wire:model` on this component, bind it to the `state` property."

-## Let's Build It: Toggle Component with x-modelable
+## Toggle Component with x-modelable

-Let's implement our toggle component using `x-modelable` first.
+Let's implement a  toggle component using `x-modelable` first (then we're going to build it usingf the entanglement way).
 Remember, **we're using a toggle just for simplicity** this pattern works great for toggles!
-But the advanced entanglement pattern we'll cover later is designed for truly complex components like sliders, autocompletes, or date pickers.
+But the advanced entanglement pattern we'll cover later is designed for truly complex components like sliders, autocompletes, or date pickers...

-> **For real-world advanced implementations**, check out our [Range Slider component](/docs/components/slider) or other advanced component like select/otp... in the SheafUI library where the entanglement pattern really shines.
+> **For real-world advanced implementations**, check out our [Range Slider component](/docs/components/slider) or other advanced components like select/otp in the SheafUI library where the entanglement pattern really shines.

 ### Simple Toggle Implementation